EchoAppsTeam/js-sdk/tools/jsduck/guides/how_to_develop_plugin/README.md

 		return result && result[1];
 	};

-Few imprtant notes here:
+Few important notes here:

 - we added the underscore before the name of the function to indicate that this function is private and nobody should call it outside the plugin's code

 - we refer to the Stream control using the "this.component" field.
-The reference to the parent component is always available inside the plugin.
+The reference to the parent component is always available inside the plugin

-- the "_getSortOrder" function will be available in the plugin's code as "this._getSortOrder()", assuming that "this" points to the plugin instance
+- the "\_getSortOrder" function will be available in the plugin's code as "this.\_getSortOrder()", assuming that "this" points to the plugin instance

 The function assembles the regular expression and parses the stream query using it to extract the value of the sorting order.
 The "_getSortOrder" function returns 'undefined' in case no "sortOrder" predicate was found in the search query.